pravosleva/cargo-react/README.md

   }
 ]
 ```
-- [ ] **Also on Back-end need to form the link to Front-end for 3D model visualization.** _Shoul be taken with response from Back-end._
+- [ ] **Also need to take the link as response from Back-end to Front-end for the further 3D model visualization.** _Should be taken with response from Back-end._
 - [ ] **Additional web-page for 3D model render.**

 _Under construction yet..._